AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/marketing-ops-tiles.md

 Displays the following data related to Contact(s) specified.

--Contact ID : Contact ID in CRM
+-Contact ID: Contact ID in CRM

--Email : Contact record email address
+-Email: Contact record email address

--Created Date : Created date of the contact in the CRM
+-Created Date: Created date of the contact in the CRM

 * Drill-down: See Created Date by Hour, Minute, Time

--Account Name : Account name associated to the contact
+-Account Name: Account name associated to the contact

--Attribution Touchpoints : Number of Buyer Attribution Touchpoints for the contact
+-Attribution Touchpoints: Number of Buyer Attribution Touchpoints for the contact

 * Drill-down: See Buyer Attribution Touchpoint details (ID, Email, Touchpoint Date, Account Name, Campaign, Channel, Subchannel, Marketing Touch Type, Attribution Model)

--Touchpoints : Number of Buyer Touchpoints for the contact
+-Touchpoints: Number of Buyer Touchpoints for the contact

 * Drill-down: See Contacts on the account Touchpoint details (ID, Email, Touchpoint Date, Account Name, Campaign, Channel, Subchannel, Marketing Touch Type)